-Medical students cannot attend medical school part time.
+Can you go to medical school part time?
+No. Part time medical school does not exist.
 A medical school degree typically takes four years to complete.
 Even for medical schools in the U.S. that offer a five-year medical school degree, you still need to carry a full-time schedule in order to finish on time.
 Medical school is a lengthy and challenging endeavor.
 In this article, we will cover the ins and outs of attending medical school.
+You can get your pre-med (bachelors) degree part-time but not medical school.

 In This Article